developerarun48/imarun/README.md

 ## Next Steps with this theme

 This project is intended to be extended by you!
 We wanted to make possible to replace parts of it with your own tools and data sources.
-If you're interested on a direction, you can refer to Matter's [how to use section](https://gatsby-ecommerce-theme.netlify.app/how-to-use/) in this project or you may want to consider using [Matter's toolset with their JAMM framework](https://matterdesign.com.au/service/headless-commerce-with-jamm/) which includes some projects like:
+If you're interested on a direction, you can refer to Arun48's [how to use section](https://gatsby-ecommerce-theme.netlify.app/how-to-use/) in this project or you may want to consider using [Arun48's toolset with their JAMM framework](https://matterdesign.com.au/service/headless-commerce-with-jamm/) which includes some projects like:
 - [BigCommerce](https://bigcommerce.zfrcsk.net/c/2429593/854992/2941) for a headless e-commerce solution
 - [Builder](https://www.builder.io) as a CMS for the blog articles or other content creation
 - [Klaviyo](https://www.klaviyo.com/) for any email or SMS marketing automation